Condo Insurance Coverage Explained

 Is Condo Insurance Different from Landlord’s Insurance?

-There are differences in condo insurance and landlord’s insurance.
+There are differences between condo insurance and landlord’s insurance.
 Also, there are different rules and regulations that pertain to both landlords, and condos.
 Plus, there is the Residential Tenancies Act for landlords and tenants.
 Then there is the Condo act for condominium corporations.